JackpunktG/Recursive-Machine/README.md

 Now after doing some research, i've dived into the world of memoization... head first.

 However, as I'm still new to programming it sounded like a fun little project for me to work on whilst doing my studies.

+## Sub-routine

+Due to Haskell's laziness, the basic loops where not giving accurate times, as after calculating the first number it was save and share this value with future calls.
+So I got around this by creating each call a subroutine.
+Completely issolating the calculation and giving a accurate time per value.
+Obvs... super slower calling each check a subroutine, but will just take number then in 100 difference or more as they get bigger

 ## Goal